bliepp/bottle-restx/README.md

 ```

 ## Quickstart
 The syntax is class based.
 Create an `API` object, which is a subclass of `bottle.Bottle`.
-For eevry resource add a subclass of the `Resource` class and decorate it with the `API.route` decorator.
+For every resource add a subclass of the `Resource` class and decorate it with the `API.route` decorator.
 The route is passed to the method fitting the HTTP method.
 ```python
 from bottle_restx import API, Resource api = API()